Mineralogy Certification Course

 Y = Fe2+, Mg2+, Mn2+, Zn2+, Fe3+, Al3+, Cr3+, V3+, Ti4+,

-Pyroxenes are also solid solutions that form different series.
-They are the
+Pyroxenes are also solid solutions that form different series, such as:

 - Mg-Fe pyroxene series (enstatite-ferrosilite)